suzyhan/daily-planner/README.md

 ## Description

 This Work Day Scheduler is a simple calendar application to help plan and manage time efficiently with a busy working schedule.
 The app allows you to add and save important events for each hour of the day.
 The use of Day.js library and jQuery creates a dynamic calendar for work day planning.
-Based on the current hour of the day, the colors indicate whether it is in the past (grey), present (red), or future (green).

 ## Usage